javier/questdb.io/docs/deployment/aws-official-ami.md

 ## QuestDB configuration

-You can connect to instance where QuestDB is deployed using SSH.
+You can connect to the instance where QuestDB is deployed using SSH.
 The server configuration file is at the following location on the AMI:

 ```bash